awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SAP.md

 # Using an SAP ASE database as a source for AWS DMS<a name="CHAP_Source.SAP"></a>

 You can migrate data from an SAP Adaptive Server Enterprise \(ASE\) database—formerly known as Sybase—using AWS DMS\.
 With an SAP ASE database as a source, you can migrate data to any of the other supported AWS DMS target databases\.

-AWS DMS supports SAP ASE versions 12\.5\.3 or higher, 15, 15\.5, 15\.7, 16 and later as sources\.
+For information about versions of SAP ASE that AWS DMS supports as a source, see [Sources for AWS DMS](CHAP_Introduction.Sources.md)\.

 For additional details on working with SAP ASE databases and AWS DMS, see the following sections\.